This page aims to assist the electrical industry to understand their responsibilities

 Penalty: 40 penalty units.

-- Before an electricity supplier first connects an electrical installation to an electricity supply, the electricity supplier must ensure that a certificate of inspection of the prescribed electrical installation work in relation to that installation has been issued by a licensed electrical inspector in accordance with this section.
+Before the first connection of an electrical installation to an electricity supply, the supplier must ensure that a certificate of inspection of the prescribed electrical installation work in relation to that installation has been issued by a Licensed Electrical Inspector (LEI) in accordance with this section.

 Electricity Safety Act 1998